yuanqing/sketch-plugin-helper/docs/1-motivation.md

 ### 2. Creating UI for user input is a non-trivial endeavour

 Sketch only provides [a rudimentary API for getting user input](https://developer.sketch.com/reference/api/#get-an-input-from-the-user).
 Anything more elaborate than a text box or drop down menu will need to be [written from scratch, using imperative APIs](https://journal.yummygum.com/the-simple-guide-to-getting-user-input-for-your-sketch-plugin-part-ii-3375153e063d).
-Without a higher-level API, UI code is repeatedly reimplemented across the Sketch plugin ecosystem.
+This UI code is repeatedly reimplemented across the Sketch plugin ecosystem.

 #### Solution

-- Create a simple, declarative abstraction for building UI to get user input.
+- Create a higher-level API for building UI to get user input.
+(The trade-off of having this abstraction is that you will not have granular control of the UI.)

 See [**Getting User Input**](3-getting-user-input.md).